enkomio/Taipan/README.md

 ### Scan Profile
 _Taipan_ allow to scan the given web site by specifil different kind of profiles.
 Each profile enable or disable a specific scan feature, to show all the available profile just run _Taipan_ with the _--show-profiles_ option.

+### Scan/Stop/Pause a scan
+During a scan you can interact with it by set the scan in Pause or Stop it if necessary.
+In order to do so you have to press:

+- P: pause the scan
+- S: stop the scan
+- R: resume a paused scan

+The state change is not immediate and you have to wait until all threads have reached the desider state.

 ### Launch a scan
 To launch a new scan you have to provide the _url_ and the _profile_ which must be used.
 It is not necessary to specify the full profile name, a prefix is enough.
 Below an example of execution: